 Macoun members all choose one or more ‘study trees‘ in one small part of our overall Nature Study Area, a 10-acre hardwood forest.
 This was originally designated the ‘Bridlewood Impact Study Area,’ (B.I.S.A.) back in 1988, but it has yielded so many observations that are not related to urban development at all that we have renamed it “the Study-Tree Woods.”
 We do not mark the trees in any way, but endeavour to recognize them as individuals and learn the landmarks the way a wild animal would learn its home range.
 And we follow them long after their “owners” have moved on in life.
-Twenty-eight years later, Michael’s American Beech is in seriously declining health.
+Thirty-four years later, Michael’s American Beech is in seriously declining health.

 6. The Sarsaparilla Trail observation dock